cymcsg/UltimateAndroid/README.md

-Demo is rely on appcompat and the CommonLibs, you can change CONFIGURATION in your IDES etc.
+Demo is rely on appcompat and the UltimateAndroid, you can change CONFIGURATION in your IDES etc.

 ##Important:
 ***Most of  IDEs require additional configuration in order to enable annotation processing for Butter Knife,